Basic concepts for the Power BI service business user

 To follow along, open app.powerbi.com in your browser.

-A typical Power BI workflow involves all of the building blocks: A Power BI designer (yellow in diagram below) collects data from datasets, brings it into Power BI Desktop for analysis, creates reports full of visualizations that highlight interesting facts and insights, pins visualizations from reports to dashboards, and shares the reports, and dashboards with business users like you (black in diagram below).
+A typical Power BI workflow involves all of the building blocks: A Power BI designer (yellow in diagram below) collects data from semantic models, brings it into Power BI Desktop for analysis, creates reports full of visualizations that highlight interesting facts and insights, pins visualizations from reports to dashboards, and shares the reports, and dashboards with business users like you (black in diagram below).
 There are many different ways that a designer can share content with you: as individual pieces of content, content bundled together in an app, or by giving you permissions to a workspace where the content is stored.
 (Don't worry, we'll talk about the different ways that content is shared later in this article.)

 At its most basic:

 a visualization (or visual), is a type of chart built by Power BI designers.
 The visuals display the data from reports and semantic models.
 Because they are highly interactive, you can slice, filter, highlight, change, and even drill into visualizations.